Extra Time Sports Coaches – Mr Tom Ellison, Mr Ollie Rhodes

 All visitors must sign in and out at the school office.
-Please wear the orange sticker.
+Please wear the lanyard with a sticker.

 Visitors who do not have DBS clearance must be supervised by a member of staff at all times .

 Please ensure any hot drinks are contained in a protected mug.

 Please ensure your mobile phone is not used in the school building.